SyncfusionExamples/How-to-create-and-dynamically-update-target-line-for-WPF-Chart/README.md

     }
 }
  ```

-**Step 5:** This XAML code for creates a grid layout with a chart and controls for adjusting a target line.
-The [SfChart](https://help.syncfusion.com/wpf/charts/getting-started) displays revenue data with a horizontal annotation line, adjustable using a TextBox and Slider in the adjacent StackPanel.
+**Step 5:** This XAML code demonstrates a [SfChart](https://help.syncfusion.com/wpf/charts/getting-started) with dynamic updates to a horizontal target line annotation, bound to a ViewModel property.
+The chart includes X and Y axes, a column series, and customizable annotation styling.

 **XAML**